jai-x/anilist.py/README.md

 1. Ensure you have an account at anilist.co
 2. Register an API client on the website under 'developer settings'
-3. Input the clientid and secret as const variables at the top of the script
+3. Input the clientid and secret as variables at the top of the anilist_config.py file

 ## Usage